Skip to content

 Review – The Obolonk Murders

-The Obolonk Murders was started several years ago (2002, to be exact) and I pulled it.
+I started to write The Obolonk Murders several years ago (it was 2002, to be exact).
+Then later, I pulled it.
 But I loved the concept behind it.
-So I dusted it off and it became a trilogy.
+So, I dusted it off and it became a trilogy.

 … and then it became the first trilogy of three planned trilogies.

 Just like that universe’s society is tripartite, so are the three initial novels.
-So this, the first one, The Obolonk Murders, is devoted to the aliens, and the second work, The Polymer Beat, is dedicated to the semi-sentient and more than semi-sentient robots.
+So this, the first one, The Obolonk Murders, is devoted to the aliens, and the second work, The Polymer Beat, is dedicated to the semi-sapient and more than semi-sapient robots.
 Hence the third is all about humans and its title is The Badge of Humanity.

 The second and third novels also have somewhat punny titles, with both playing off the police props of badges and walking a beat.
 But the first title is just really straightforward.